We have an incredible panel of judges, chosen for their deep knowledge of policy and how it works in

 practice, as well as to provide a balanced jury representing politics from across the political spectrum.

 David was the Conservative MP for South West Hertfordshire from 2005 to 2019.
 He served in a variety of Ministerial roles in the Treasury from 2010 to 2017, including as Chief Secretary to the Treasury.
 He was appointed Secretary of State for Work & Pensions in 2017 and Secretary of State for Justice and Lord Chancellor in 2018.
 Over the course of 2019 he left the Government, the Conservative Party and Parliament.
-He is now Head of Public Policy at the law firm Macfarlanes, senior adviser to the public affairs firm Instinctif Partners, chair of the negotiation consultancy Negotient and a regular columnist for the New Statesman and ConservativeHome.
+He is now Head of Public Policy at the law firm Macfarlanes, senior adviser to the public affairs firm Instinctif Partners, chair of the negotiation consultancy Negotient and a regular columnist for ConservativeHome.
 He recently chaired the Independent Sentencing Review commissioned by the Ministry of Justice.

 Mark is the Group Public Affairs and Policy Director at Lloyds Banking Group.
 Mark spent most of his career in the UK civil service, holding senior roles across government.
 From 2019 to 2022 he was Director General, Economic and Domestic Secretariat in the Cabinet Office, running Cabinet, advising the PM across economic and domestic policy and overseeing government’s legislative programme.
 Mark’s other roles include Director General, Policy at the Ministry of Justice, Constitution Director at the Cabinet Office and five years in the Political Directorate in the Northern Ireland Office working on implementation of the Good Friday Agreement.